jsagot/laravel-modular/README.md

 ```

+### Create 'modules/' directory

+Modules directory should be at the root of your Laravel project.

+ex:

++ your_projects/
+  + app/
+  + bootstrap/
+  ...
+  + modules/

 ### Then create a fresh new module with this command:

 ```bash
 $ php artisan module:make your_module_name
 ```

+The default option is to create modules in the 'modules/' directory.
+This will be customizable in future version.

 your_module_name should be as simple as possible (DO NOT USE "-_." or any special character.
 CamelCase works).